awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 | You can't specify source security groups that are allowed remote access when using a launch template\. | Security groups under Network settings for the instance or Security groups under Network interfaces \(Add network interface\), but not both\.
 For more information, see [Using custom security groups](#launch-template-security-groups)\. |

 **Note**
 If any containers that you deploy to the node group use the Instance Metadata Service Version 2, then make sure to set the **Metadata response hop limit** to `2` in your launch template\.
 For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the Amazon EC2 User Guide\.
-If you deploy a managed node group without using a launch template, this value is automatically set for the node group\.
+If you deploy a managed node group without using a custom launch template, this value is automatically set for the node group in the default launch template\.

 ## Tagging Amazon EC2 instances<a name="launch-template-tagging"></a>